gildahl/arcadeEIP/distribution/readme.txt

 MAME key mappings.
 If you are using a control panel with different key mappings, you can configure arcadeEIP to other mappings via its configuration file, arcadeEIP.ini.

 Here is a list of key defaults.
+See [Key_Map] section of arcadeEIP.ini for more and to change.

 Basic controls - available while a game is playing (relies on correct configuration)
 -------------------------------------------------------------------------------
-Menu:                 '                Toggle game selection menu
-Exit:                 ~                Exits emulator, then arcadeEIP Magic Key (menu):     .
+Exit:                 ~                Exits emulator, then arcadeEIP Menu Toggle:          '                Toggle game selection menu Menu Show             =                Show game selection menu Menu Hide             -                Hide game selection menu Magic Key (menu):     .
 Toggle game selection menu Magic Key (exit):     .
 Hold 2-3 seconds to exit
 Pause:                ,                Pause emulator.